QUT-Digital-Observatory/australian_digital_observatory_site/README.md

 4. Create a pull request on GitHub against the `main` branch.
 If you forked the repository in your initial setup, ensure your pull request is against the `main` branch of the Digital Observatory organisation's version of the repository.

+## License and Copyright

+The code in this repository used to generate this site is licensed under the MIT open source license.
+We welcome other projects using our website process as a starting point to develop their own sites.

+The content of the website (i.e. the resource descriptions and the contents of the `gh-pages` branch) are licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).